Are you looking for a multi-purpose cleaner and wondering: what’s the difference between Fabuloso and Pine-Sol?

 Despite claiming to be a “green” product, Consumer Reports scores Fabuloso poorly in this category.

-Consumer Reports reacted more favorably to Pine-Sol, scoring the product highly for removing grease, grape juice, and mustard.
+Consumer Reports reacted more favorably to Pine-Sol, scoring the product highly for removing grease, juice, and mustard.
 It didn’t do as well at cleaning up ketchup stains.
 Pine-Sol’s Original formula was deemed low-risk for staining when left on surfaces for long periods.

 Before getting into the specifics of Fabuloso and Pine-Sol’s formulas, note that neither brand produces plant-based or non-toxic cleaners.
 For truly “green” cleaning products, consider Method or Seventh Generation.